DeepSeek V4 Network

 Deploy assistant workflows with guardrails, usage caps, and cost controls.

 DeepSeek V4 is widely discussed as a next-generation Mixture-of-Experts system.
-Our research brief aggregates public analysis describing a trillion-scale parameter budget with sparse activation per token, a shared expert plus routed experts, and top-k routing to keep inference practical.
-Those notes also highlight long-context ambitions (100K-class windows are frequently mentioned) for large documents, codebases, and multi-stage reasoning.
+Our DeepSeek V4 research brief aggregates public analysis describing a trillion-scale parameter budget with sparse activation per token, a shared expert plus routed experts, and top-k routing to keep inference practical.
+We treat DeepSeek V4 paper notes and DeepSeek V4 engram references as watch items until an official DeepSeek V4 paper lands.

 Training discussions emphasize bigger and cleaner corpora, heavier math and code weighting, and improved routing balance.
 Reported benchmark references include MMLU, HumanEval, GSM8K, and MATH, but we treat these figures as directional until verified by official releases or third-party evaluations.
 The same notes point to multimodal expansion: strong image understanding today and video generation on the roadmap.

-While V4 remains pre-launch, the current DeepSeek lineup is production-ready.
-V3.1 handles general chat and long context, R1 focuses on structured reasoning, Math-7B offers cost-efficient numerical accuracy, Janus-Pro-7B targets multimodal generation, and VL2 excels at OCR and document analysis.
-We keep these models accessible through a unified API surface and prepare the waitlist for V4 access.
+With DeepSeek V4 now in rollout-stage coverage, teams can use the current lineup in production while validating V4 for quality, latency, and cost fit.
+DeepSeek V3.1 handles general chat and long context, DeepSeek R1 focuses on structured reasoning, Math-7B offers cost-efficient numerical accuracy, Janus-Pro-7B targets multimodal generation, and VL2 excels at OCR and document analysis.

 - Multimodal depth: image quality now, video generation later.